lightning/bolts/02-peer-protocol.md

 rounded down to the nearest whole satoshi or the `dust_limit_satoshis`, whichever is greater.

+`generation` is a number which is used to generate the points used for this pair of peers, with the aim of allowing automatic onchain scanning for channels if all other information is lost.
+Since this scan would presumably only try a limited number of generations, it is best if this number is low, but it also needs to change for each successive channel between the peers, to avoid obvious fingerprinting.

 Note that `push_msat` has been omitted.

 ### The `accept_channel2` Message